 When imagining the perfect vacation in Europe, it’s hard for your mind not to wander to Italy.
 It’s no surprise though, as Italy offers countless cities to visit, each featuring their own unique history, culture, and sights to see.
 All of these options can be daunting, especially to someone who’s never been there.
 That’s why I’ve put together this guide of what I call the “Big Three” Italian cities: Rome, Florence, and Venice.
+After all, these are just a few of the best places to visit in Italy.
 You can complete this itinerary in a week!
 The best part?
 With this schedule, there’s no need to run around, you can venture at your own leisure!

 And of course, there are plenty of other places to visit in Italy.
 If you have more time, check out this 10-day itinerary of Italy which also includes plenty of things to see and do on your trip.